WTVO Reports on Rockford Mayor’s ‘Pay to Play’ Scandal

 Here’s a screenshot of the donations.
 Note that Mayor Morrissey is the only Illinois politician Gorman has contributed to.

-Posted on November 4, 2015, in Interviews and Press and tagged Amerock, Citizens for Morrissey, Gorman and Company, Larry Morrissey, Rockford, Terry Siebert, Together Rockford, Tom McNamara, WQRF, WTVO.
+Posted on November 4, 2015, in Press and tagged Amerock, Citizens for Morrissey, Gorman and Company, Larry Morrissey, Rockford, Terry Siebert, Together Rockford, Tom McNamara, WQRF, WTVO.
 Bookmark the permalink.
 Leave a comment.